PrestaShop/docs/src/content/1.7/development/multistore/configuration-forms/_index.md

 ```

-Last but not least, you must make the frontend aware of these state modifications, you just need to add the `MultistoreConfigField` in your javascript:
+Last but not least, you must make the frontend aware of these state modifications, you need to add the `MultistoreConfigField` in your javascript:

 ```js
 window.prestashop.component.initComponents(